eclipse-hono/hono/site/content/user-guide/amqp-adapter.md

 In this guide, we will give examples for publishing telemetry and events for *authenticated* (using SASL PLAIN) and *unauthenticated* clients.

-NB: The AMQP adapter can be configured to *disallow* authentication for devices by setting the value of `HONO_AMQP_AUTHENTICATION_REQUIRED` to `false`.
+NB: The AMQP adapter can be configured to *allow* unauthenticated devices to connect by setting configuration variable `HONO_AMQP_AUTHENTICATION_REQUIRED` to `false`.

 ### SASL PLAIN Authentication